Skip to main content

 </div>

-In the above code, the <div> groups the <p> elements together.
+In the code above, the <div> groups the <p> elements into a single unit.

-Here, the <div> acts as the Container, and the <p> elements act as Items.
+Here, the <div> acts as a Container, and the <p> elements serve as Items.

 Want to learn more?